raymondpang365/endpoint-wrapper/README.md

-# endpoint-wrapper
+# ml-endpoint-wrapper

-A helper that wraps your service with messaging protocols
+A helper that wraps your machine learning service with messaging protocols